mongodb/specifications/source/connection-string/connection-string-spec.rst

 Keys MUST follow existing connection option naming conventions as defined above.
 Values MUST also follow the existing, specific data types.

-Any options that are not supported MUST raise a error as described in the keys section.
+Any options that are not supported MUST raise an error as described in the keys section.

 -----------------------------
 Connection options precedence